Facebook Employees Given ‘All Clear’ To Return Following Bomb Threat At Silicon Valley Headquarters

 On Tuesday, police responded to a bomb threat at Facebook’s headquarters in Silicon Valley, but a lengthy search revealed there was nothing amiss.
-Police have given the employees the ‘all clear’ and permitted them to resume work as usual.
+Police have given the employees the “all clear” and permitted them to resume work as usual.

 “The San Mateo County bomb unit was dispatched with explosive detection dogs that conducted a sweep of the building and found no suspicious packages or devices,” they said in a statement.
 “The building is all clear and secure.”